fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

    measurements obtained for the measurement model.
 Framed as questions: how is the world shaped by using the measurements, and what world do we wish to live in?

-**Note:** The order in which the parts above are explored may vary depending on the specific sociotechnical context.
+**Note:** The order in which the parts above are explored and the way in which they are used may vary depending on the specific sociotechnical context.
 This is only intended to explain the key concepts that could be used in a framework for analyzing a task.